General information about Uzbek ceramics

 Pottery items were produced in all cities and many villages.

 Along with the ornamented and covered with polished exquisite dishes in everyday life, simple, rough non-pourable dishes were widely used.
-Jugs of various shapes and large earthenware pots for water, various dishes and cups, basins for washing clothes and other necessities were produced in all districts, towns and villages, as the demand for them was very high.
+Jugs of various shapes and large earthenware pots for water, various dishes, and cups, basins for washing clothes, and other necessities were produced in all districts, towns, and villages, as the demand for them was very high.
 A special mention should be made of water pipes (tsuvur) and special pitchers (digir) for water-lifting facilities.
 The production of digirs was developed in Khorezm.
-A special branch of pottery was the production of tandirs (clay ovens) – special ovens for baking bread, which looked like a large pot without a bottom.
+A special branch of pottery was the production of tandirs (clay ovens) – special ovens for baking bread, which looked like a large pots without a bottom.
 They were molded manually from clay with a wool impurity and dried without roasting.

 The rest of the dishes were molded on a pottery machine (charch).
 It consisted of two wooden circles, mounted on one axis, reinforced vertically.
 The master was sitting in front of the machine, rotating with his feet the lower circle.
 The upper circle with clay lying on it came into motion.
 The master very dexterously gave it the desired shape.

 After the end of the molding, the vessel was cut from the machine, dried well, then the pattern and glaze were applied, and then it was burned in a special pottery furnace (khumdon).

 Glazed dishes were made from good, specially worked clay, sometimes from a mixture of different varieties of it.

 The special branch of Uzbek ceramic production was the production of burnt bricks.
 Front brick at that time almost was not produced.
 It was manufactured only in individual cases and in a small number.